Gloss

 BUREAU NOTE: The Bureau has consulted its records and can confirm that the information economy has never, at any point in its operational history, listed "understanding" as a deliverable.
 The product has always been volume.
 The customer has always been the advertiser.
 The reader was always the raw material.
 Any confusion on this point is itself a product of the system.

-Section V -- The Diagnosis
+Section V -- The Machine Trains on Itself

 Section VI -- Bureau Assessment